robertjharvey/Python-APIs-JSON-Weather-Analysis/README.md

-# Python API Challenge - What's the Weather Like?
+# Python APIs - What's the Weather Like?

-## Use Python requests, APIs, and JSON traversals to per form the following:
+## Use Python requests, APIs, and JSON traversals to perform the following:
-## Part I - WeatherPy:
-Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator using.

-## Part II - VacationPy:
-Use Jupyter gmaps and the Google Places API to plan future vacations based on weather data.

-## Breakdown of Tasks

 ### Part 1 - WeatherPy
 1. Generate random list of lat, long values using numpy.